alcy/perf-cal-2020/pcal20.md

 combining measurement with models.
 In this case, capacity models like the PDQ model described here.

->(Like I said at the beginning of this piece: simple!) <- need a parting remark here.
 >Also, explain A/S pseudo saturation.

-It's left as an exercise for the reader to ponder who or what is acting on the Auto Scaler policy statement.
+It's left as an exercise for the reader to ponder who or what is acting on the A/S policy statement.
 Let me narrow it down for you.
 It's not the EC2 hardware.
 It's not Linux.
 It's not Tomcat.
+It's not the JVM.
-It's not the Java application.
+And, it's not the Java application code.
+If you do identify it, you should also be able to explain how it works, operationally.

+It's mysteries such as these, and other things behind the curtain, that help to make the cloud simple.

 ## References